DCAndrei/42_Linear_regression/README.md

 # 42_Linear_regression
-A first dive into the ML specialization
+My first dive into the ML specialization

 My first project in the ML field, with a simple linear regression training model with 1 feature